Terms used:

 The Section may choose to hold two Sectional Championships and/or hold the Sectional Championships in conjunction with an invitational event

-Sectional Championships will be held annually for at least the obligatory Events and must conclude a minimum of seven days prior to the applicable Skate Canada Challenge in the current Competitive Season.
+Sectional Championships will be held annually for at least the obligatory Events and must conclude a minimum of seven days prior to Skate Canada Challenge or Skate Canada Trophy (where applicable) in the current Competitive Season.
 The closing date for entries for all Events will be as prescribed by the relevant Section

 The announcement of the Sectional Championships will be communicated to all Clubs and Skating Schools in the Section not later than six weeks before the date of the first Event